Adaptive Cruise Control with Sensor Fusion

 The outputs from the vehicle dynamics (such as longitudinal velocity and lateral velocity ) are based on body fixed coordinates.
 To obtain the trajectory traversed by the vehicle, the body fixed coordinates are converted into global coordinates through the following relations:

 The yaw angle and yaw angle rate are also converted into the units of degrees.

 The goal for the driver steering model is to keep the vehicle in its lane and follow the curved road by controlling the front steering angle .
 This goal is achieved by driving the yaw angle error and lateral displacement error to zero (see the following figure), where

 The desired yaw angle rate is given by ( denotes the radius for the road curvature).

 The Actors and Sensor Simulation subsystem generates the synthetic sensor data required for tracking and sensor fusion.
 Before running this example, the Driving Scenario Designer app was used to create a scenario with a curved road and multiple actors moving on the road.
-The roads and actors from this scenario were then saved to the scenario file
+The roads and actors from this scenario were then exported to the MATLAB function

 open_system('ACCTestBenchExample/Vehicle and Environment/Actors and Sensor Simulation')

 The motion of the ego vehicle is controlled by the control system and is not read from the scenario file.
 Instead, the ego vehicle position, velocity, yaw angle, and yaw rate are received as inputs from the Vehicle Dynamics block and are packed into a single actor pose structure using the